 The first and fastest way to reduce inflammation and improve your lipid panel is to ditch the soda (including diet soda!) and sugar snacks you’re eating (goodbye, afternoon M&Ms).
 Reduce or eliminate alcohol and cut out bread and pasta.
 This alone will help immensely.
 If you’re past that point already, take a look at how much other sugar (honey, naturally sweetened paleo treats, too much juice?) and carbohydrate (grains, starchy veggies) you’re consuming.

 Fats matter immensely.
 Avoid inflammatory vegetable oils like corn and soy which are highly refined and processed (my guess as to why the vegetable oil eating group in the study I mentioned above had higher mortality rates).
 Stick to healing, beneficial fats like olive oil, coconut oil, and butter.
 I use coconut oil as my main cooking oil.
+Black seed oil may help also.
+Also note that some people do not do well with too much saturated fat.
+It depends on genetics and how much fat you personally can metabolize.
+But if you’re eating a diet that’s generally too high in fat for your body’s needs, you may also have higher cholesterol levels.

 And add some exercise!
 Critical for optimal insulin levels.